Didgy74/Texas/README.md

 ### Dependencies

  - zLib 1.2.11 - [zLib Home Site](https://www.zlib.net/)
+ I have made small changes to the source code to silence some error messages on MSVC compiler.

 ### Contribution and Feedback
 I will very much welcome feedback or any suggestions.
 Please open issues or pull requests to show me what can be improved.